xentara/xentara-simple-sample-driver/README.md

 - `read` reads the file and updates the value.

 ### Outputs
-The driver supplies an [skill data point](https://docs.xentara.io/xentara/xentara_skill_data_points.html) with model file descriptor
+The driver supplies a [skill data point](https://docs.xentara.io/xentara/xentara_skill_data_points.html) with model file descriptor
-`@IOComponent.SimpleSample.Output`, that writes a double precision floating point value to a text file.
+`@Skill.SimpleSampleDriver.Output`, that writes a double precision floating point value to a text file.

 The class can be found in the following files: